-This topic shows the file and directory structure and the programs and daemons associated with the media management and device management.
+This topic shows the file and the directory structure and the programs and the daemons that are associated with media management and device management.

 Figure 3-5 shows the file structure and directory structure for media management and device management on a UNIX server.
-A Windows NetBackup server has equivalent files and directories that are located in the directory where NetBackup is installed (by default, C:\Program Files\VERITAS).
+A Windows NetBackup server has the equivalent files and the directories that are located in the directory where NetBackup is installed (by default, the C:\Program Files\VERITAS directory).